waltertan12/RailsLite/README.md

 ### ActionView
 Manages controllers and render views

-Type `ruby bin/router_server.rb` in the console to run the web app using the Rails Lite framework.
+Type `ruby bin/server.rb` in the console to run the web app using the Rails Lite framework.
+To access the RailsLite console, type `ruby bin/console.rb`.